 Username Customization

-For authentication, laravel uses email field by default.
-If user wants to customize then he/she can change it to username later on.
+For authentication, Laravel uses the email field by default.
+If a user wants to customize then he/she can change it to username later on.

 public function username()